Introduction

 09:30 – 10:00

-• Ambassador Clarems Endara, Permanent Secretary, Latin American and Caribbean Economic System
+• Clarems Endara.
+Permanent Secretariat, Latin American and Caribbean Economic System.

-Participants will have access to the article presented by the expert in advance to do research on it and to enrich the debate with comments, observations and contributions.
+Round table debate among experts.
+Commentators on the topic will have access to the article presented by the expert in advance to do research and enrich the discussion with their comments, observations, and inputs.

 11:30 - 12:00 Question and answer session